lextm/jekyll-theme-chirpy/_posts/2007-11-27-wix-3-for-visual-studio.md

 However, according to WiX blog, the first release of WiX 3 for Visual Studio will not contain visual dialogue designer which means it is a bit tough.
 I will check if it is feasible then.

 An important thing is that after releasing WiX 3 for Visual Studio, its support will be provided by Microsoft!
 Also, now several Microsoft employees are already on this open source project.
-Let’s wait and see how Microsoft incorporates this nice open source project into its Team System tool chain.
+Let's wait and see how Microsoft incorporates this nice open source project into its Team System tool chain.